 - No Annual Fee.
 Sears Mastercard has no annual fee, meaning you don’t have to worry about the cost of keeping it in your wallet for occasional use.

 - Solid Sign-up Bonus.
 This card’s sign-up bonus is pretty attractive: a $150 statement credit when you spend at least $1,500 in eligible purchases within the first 3 months.
-That’s in line with some of the country’s leading cash back credit cards, such as Chase Freedom Unlimited.
+That’s in line with some of the country’s leading cash back credit cards.

 - No Penalty APR.
 Sears Mastercard does not have charge penalty interest, even if you miss your payment due date due to an unexpected cash crunch or larger-than-anticipated emergency expense.
 Though the gap between this card’s regular interest rate and the penalty interest rates typically charged by other rewards cards isn’t huge, this omission can still save tardy cardholders substantial amounts of money in the long run.